JaimeRangel06/DP-CS-Notes-Tasks/README.md

 # DP-CS-Notes-Tasks
-Notes and Tasks from IB Diploma Computer Science
+These are notes I have taken and tasks I have done from my IB Diploma Computer Science class.

 # CONTENTS
 8/24  4th Industrial Revolution